InvoxiPlayGames/x360-research/official-software/system/security_overview.md

     * Random AES keys are chosen at startup by 2BL, with help from hardware RNG.
       The 2BL also checks to make sure there's sufficient randomness so the RNG can't be rigged or disabled in hardware.
+* (2014+) Hardware protection against glitching
+    * "Winchester" motherboards have POST output disabled by e-fuses, and the reset line is latched to prevent RGH.

 ## Security Pitfalls